Mistuke/hub.zhox.com/content/posts/chocolatey-introduction.md

 ```

 Will install both `GHC 8.4.1` and `8.2.2` at once, with `GHC 8.4.1` being accessible
 by the un-suffixed `ghc` command.
+The `-m` option means allow `multiple` which won't
-Using `cabal new-build`'s `-w` flag you can easily switch
+force only one version to be installed.
+Using `cabal new-build`'s `-w` flag you can
-between the two versions:
+easily switch between the two versions:

 ```
 cabal new-build -w ghc-8.4.1